Hira Jain Scholarship

 Dr. Hira C. Jain and Mrs. Sunita Jain of Glastonbury, Connecticut established a permanent endowment fund to provide scholarships for academically outstanding incoming or continuing undergraduate or graduate students enrolled full time at UConn.
 Candidates for the scholarship may but are not required to demonstrate financial need.
 The amount of the biennial scholarship is at least $500.

-The 2015 Hira Jain Scholarship of $2000 has been awarded to graduating senior Sonny Caplash.
 As in previous years, this year’s pool of applicants showcases the extraordinary degree to which the University of Connecticut truly attracts the brightest students academically but also students who are engaged in research or co-curricular activities for the benefit of the common good.
-The Asian and Asian American Studies Institute will next award the scholarship in Spring of 2017.
+The Asian and Asian American Studies Institute will next award the scholarship in Spring of 2019.

 Please contact Ms. Fe Delos-Santos for more information and eligibility questions.

 Fred Ho Prize in Asian American History and Culture

 Awarded every other year by the Asian American Studies Institute since 1999, the Fred Ho Prize encourages all University of Connecticut undergraduates, regardless of major, semester standing or enrollment in Asian American Studies courses, to submit a project based on primary research conducted in the Fred Ho Special Collection at the Thomas J. Dodd Research Center.
 The total amount of the biennial prize is usually $500.
 The winner is announced at the close of Spring Semester.

 - ZIAEL APONTE, First Prize and $250 for his digital illustration “Music Makes a World” that takes its inspiration from Fred Ho’s music as it contributes to the vibrancy of city life and affects the environment or landscape.